common-workflow-language/cwl-v1.2/concepts.md

 and/or step 7 (capture output).
 Expressions are distinct from regular processes in that they are intended to modify the behavior of the workflow itself rather than perform the primary work of the workflow.

+Expressions in CWL are an optional feature and are not required to be implemented by all consumers of CWL documents.
+They should be used sparingly, when there is no other way to achieve the desired outcome.
+Excessive use of expressions may be a signal that other refactoring of the tools or workflows would benefit the author, runtime, and users of the CWL document in question.

 To declare the use of expressions, the document must include the process requirement `InlineJavascriptRequirement`.
 Expressions may be used in any